starcoinorg/starcoin/vm/stdlib/modules/doc/ModifyDaoConfigProposal.md

 ## Struct `DaoConfigUpdate`

-a proposal action to udpate dao config. if any field is some, that means the proposal want to update.
+a proposal action to udpate dao config. if any field is
+<code>0</code>, that means the proposal want to update.

 <pre><code><b>struct</b> <a href="#0x1_ModifyDaoConfigProposal_DaoConfigUpdate">DaoConfigUpdate</a>